 In response to what Jesus has done for you by His sacrifice on the cross, you now live a holy life.
 Your HOLY LIFE is described as a living sacrifice.
 As you openly confess His Name, and live according to His will, you glorify God.
 What you say and what you do is important as a Christian.
 It is not important for salvation, only Jesus' work is important for salvation.
 But what you say and do as a Christian is done in thankfulness and praise for what God has done for you through His Son Jesus.
-So the picture is that you are offering up - like a sacrifice - your life, your words, your thoughts, your time, your money, your prayers, your worship - your Christian faith and life is pictured as a living sacrifice.
+So the picture is that you are offering up -- like a Sucrifice --- your life, your words, your thoughts, your time, your money, your prayers, your worship --- your Christian faith and life is pictured as a living sacrifice.

-As we continue our Lenten journey to the cross, and the resurrection of Jesus Christ from the dead, one of the central themes is that a sacrifice.
+As we continue our Lenten journey to the cross, and the resurrection of Jesus Christ from the dead, one of the central themes is that of sacrifice.
+When Jesus died on the cross, He cried out: It is Finished!
+No more sacrifices are ever needed.
+Jesus sacrifice is the last and final one: His sacrifice was once, and for all people of all times!